Less Serious Crimes Often Heard In Municipal Court

-Although you’ll not be facing the jail time or heavy fines that a Felony Offense (known as Crimes in NJ) has, a Disorderly Persons Offense can land you in jail and have a criminal record following you around for years.
+Although you’ll not be facing the jail time or heavy fines that a Felony Offense (known as Crimes in NJ) has, a Disorderly Persons Offense heard at a Municipal Court can land you in jail and result in a criminal record following you around for years.

 Disorderly Persons Offense Penalties

 Disorderly Persons offenses in NJ carry potential criminal penalties as follows:

 - Prison or jail; up to 6 months for a disorderly persons offense, or 30 days for a petty disorderly persons offense

 - Fines of up to $1000 for a disorderly persons offense, or $500 for a petty disorderly persons offense.